 The first step taken was the identification of decision points in the adjudication process.
-The attached functional flow block diagram is the result of those efforts.
+The functional flow block diagram on Page 13 and 14 is the result of those efforts.
 Judicial system problems were identified by the subcommittee, through regional plans and by searching through available literature on the subject.
 Those problems were matched with appropriate blocks in the flow diagram and listed preparatory to ranking them.
-An example of the worksheet used in that process is also attached.
-Over 300 problems were identified and ranked according to severity of the problem, frequency of occurrence and cost of solution.
+An example of the worksheet used in that process appears on Page 15.
+Over 300 problems were identifed and ranked according to severity of the problem, frequency of occurrence and cost of solution.
 The ranking process was accomplished over a two-month period and resulted in a listing of major problems affecting the judicial process.
-That listing of major problems is a part of this document.
+That ranked listing of major problems is on Page 15a.